anandka/Learning/Kubernetes Revision.md

 #### Node Affinity  (TBD Pod Affinity/AntiAffinity)

 1. The affinity/anti-affinity language is more expressive.
-The language offers more matching rules besides exact matches created with a logical AND operation;
+The language offers more matching rules besides exact matches created with a logical AND operation

-2. You can indicate that the rule is "soft"/"preference" rather than a hard requirement, so if the scheduler can't satisfy it, the pod will still be scheduled;
+2. You can indicate that the rule is "soft"/"preference" rather than a hard requirement, so if the scheduler can't satisfy it, the pod will still be scheduled

 3. You can constrain against labels on other pods running on the node (or other topological domain), rather than against labels on the node itself, which allows rules about which pods can and cannot be co-located (TBD)

 ~~~